Home

 Many people do not have the money to buy an expensive Oscilloscope or a Spectrum Analyzer.
 Or simply they do not want to invest money for something they will use rarely.
 Nevertheless many people love to build and test audio amplifiers or other kinds of simple circuits (oscillators, filters, etc); or simply they need monitoring some particular signal (an output of a sensor), and are only interested in the range of audio frequencies .
 A lot of musicians, for example, need a spectrum analyzer with an octave band analysis tool embedded.

-The idea of using the soundcard of a PC is not a new one (there are many of programs like VA) but I tried to write a program specifically made for the analysis of audio circuits for the electronics hobbyist.
-I think VA is probably less "extravagant" than other (i.e. less windows and frills) but full of substance and even a lot of original ideas.
+The idea of using a PC's sound card is not new (there are many programs like VA), but I aimed to create software specifically designed for analyzing audio circuits for electronics enthusiasts.
+I believe VA is probably less 'flashy' than others (fewer windows and frills) but full of substance and even includes many original ideas.

 VA is a software "under construction", and in continuous evolution.
 Thanks to the feedback of a lot of people all over the world, and ... why not...my pure passion!